TDA283-compiler-construction/project/project/README.md

 The project is to be done in individually or in groups of two.
-A group's final grade is based on the number of extensions completed for Part C of the course.
+A group's final grade is based on the number of extensions completed for Part C of the course, based on [a system of credits per implemented extension](extensions.md#credits).

 Pages
 -----